fabrisio-ponte/DNN_Stock_Model_Forecasting/README.md

-# Stock Price Forecasting with Sentiment Analysis (FinBERT) and Deep Learning Hybrid Model (CCN, LSTM, Transformer)
+# Stock Valuation Modeling with Sentiment Analysis (FinBERT) and Deep Learning Hybrid Model (CCN, LSTM, Transformer)

 ## Overview
 This project predicts a single stock's price using a hybrid deep learning model that combines CNN, LSTM, and Transformer architectures.
 It integrates sentiment analysis from financial news to enhance prediction accuracy.